AnthonyBeech/fpl_project_2/results/02_initial_analysis_of_raw_data.md

 ## Looking at the distribution of each column and the correlation with points

-Firstly we plot each of the columns to see what were working with and what we wll keep for further analysis.
+Firstly we plot each of the columns to see what were working with and what we will keep for further analysis.

 ![Example Image](../resources/raw_data_all_plots.png)